jls-HV/GNI102-Laborationer/labb-03-switch-mac/README.md

 **Note:** Do the following steps <u>without</u> checking the appendix.

-a.
  Console into the switch.
 Do the following configuration **on both switches**:
    1) Set the **correct time** in privileged EXEC mode.
    2) Set correct hostname according to the Addressing Table in global configuration mode.
    3) Disable unwanted DNS lookups.